lnicastro/SID/test/README.md

 +-------+-------+
 ```

-Let's create a new `ascc25` table and use it:
+Let's create a new `ascc25` table and use it (the `mysql>` prompt is omitted):
 ```
-mysql> CREATE TABLE ascc25 SELECT RAmas, DECmas, RAPMdmas, DECPMdmas, Bmm, Vmm, FLAGvar FROM ascc25_initial;
+CREATE TABLE ascc25 SELECT RAmas, DECmas, RAPMdmas, DECPMdmas, Bmm, Vmm, FLAGvar FROM ascc25_initial;
-mysql> ALTER TABLE ascc25 ADD COLUMN htm6 SMALLINT UNSIGNED NOT NULL, ENGINE=MyISAM;
+ALTER TABLE ascc25 ADD COLUMN htm6 SMALLINT UNSIGNED NOT NULL, ENGINE=MyISAM;
-mysql> SELECT COUNT(*) FROM ascc25;
+SELECT COUNT(*) FROM ascc25;
 +----------+
 | count(*) |
 +----------+
 |  2501313 |
 +----------+
-mysql> UPDATE ascc25 SET htm6 = HTMLookup(6, RAmas/3.6e6, DECmas/3.6e6);
+UPDATE ascc25 SET htm6 = HTMLookup(6, RAmas/3.6e6, DECmas/3.6e6);
-mysql> ALTER TABLE ascc25 ADD COLUMN healp10 INT UNSIGNED NOT NULL;
+ALTER TABLE ascc25 ADD COLUMN healp10 INT UNSIGNED NOT NULL;
-mysql> UPDATE ascc25 SET healp10 = HEALPLookup(1, 10, RAmas/3.6e6, DECmas/3.6e6);
+UPDATE ascc25 SET healp10 = HEALPLookup(1, 10, RAmas/3.6e6, DECmas/3.6e6);
-mysql> ALTER TABLE ascc25 ADD KEY (htm6), ADD KEY (healp10);
+ALTER TABLE ascc25 ADD KEY (htm6), ADD KEY (healp10);
-mysql> SHOW INDEX FROM ascc25;
+SHOW INDEX FROM ascc25;
 ```
 Of course the two indices could be added simultaneously.
+Note the `Cardinality` column values.
+It reports an "estimate" of the number of distinct `htm6` and `healp10` values in the table.

-Now let's use the predefined demo procedures to perform some queries on the catalogue.
+Now let's use the predefined demo procedures (in `sid-demo.sql`) to perform some queries on the catalogue.
 We assume the catalogue is in the database `Catalogs`.

 ```
-mysql> CALL SID.SelectCircleHTM  ('', '*', 'Catalogs.ascc25', 'htm6'   ,  6, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 10, 'LIMIT 10');
+CALL SID.SelectCircleHTM  ('', '*', 'Catalogs.ascc25', 'htm6'   ,  6, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 10, 'LIMIT 10');
-mysql> CALL SID.SelectCircleHEALP('', '*', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 10, 'LIMIT 10');
+CALL SID.SelectCircleHEALP('', '*', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 10, 'LIMIT 10');
-mysql> CALL SID.SelectCircleHEALP('myregion_circ', '*', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 10, '');
+CALL SID.SelectCircleHEALP('myregion_circ', '*', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 10, '');
-mysql> SELECT * FROM SID.myregion_circ;
+SELECT * FROM SID.myregion_circ;
-mysql> CALL SID.SelectRectHEALP('myregion_rect', '*', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 25, 38, '');
+CALL SID.SelectRectHEALP('myregion_rect', '*', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 25, 38, '');
-mysql> SELECT * FROM SID.myregion_rect;
+SELECT * FROM SID.myregion_rect;
-mysql> CALL SID.SelectRectHEALP('myregion_rect', 'RAmas/3.6e6, DECmas/3.6e6, Vmm/1000', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 25, 38, 'WHERE Vmm<12000');
+CALL SID.SelectRectHEALP('myregion_rect', 'RAmas/3.6e6, DECmas/3.6e6, Vmm/1000', 'Catalogs.ascc25', 'healp10', 10, 'RAmas/3.6e6', 'DECmas/3.6e6', 188, -3, 25, 38, 'WHERE Vmm<12000');
-mysql> SELECT * FROM SID.myregion_rect;
+SELECT * FROM SID.myregion_rect;
 ```

 Procedure parameters are:
 ```
 1.  (string)  Output table name.
 It will be located in the database SID and it is TEMPORARY (i.e. will removed when the DB connection is closed).
+Empty string means display.
 2.  (string)  Fields to select.
 3.  (string)  The 'DB_name.Table_name' to query.
 4.  (string)  Field name of the HTM / HEALPix indexed ID.
 5.  (integer) The depth / order of the index.
 6.  (string)  The RA field name or its equivalent to get units in degrees.
 7.  (string)  The Dec field name or its equivalent to get units in degrees.
 8.  (float)   Region center RA in degrees.
 9.  (float)   Region center Dec in degrees.
 10. (float)   Region radius in arcmin.
 For SelectRectHTM/HEALP pass the 1/2 of the rectangle sides along RA and Dec.
     In the example above 25 and 38 arcmin.
 11. (string)  Any additional query clause (WHERE, ORDER BY, LIMIT, etc.).

 ```